ropery/contagious/README.md

 for the less consistent mirrors.

-`hashtype` and `hashsum` are optional, but recommended so that aria2 ensures correct download by check integrity.
+`hashtype` and `hashsum` are optional, but recommended so that aria2 ensures correct download by integrity check.

 `aria2c_opts` is for fine-tuning download options per profile.